There are many different ways to improve the speed of your WordPress blog but some of them might break your theme.

-Scroll down and this the Save Changes button.
+Scroll down and click the Save Changes button.

 That’s it!
 You’ve optimized your WordPress blog for the best performance while making sure that these settings are compatible with any theme you might decide to use in the future.

-Even though it’s tempting to use “combining and inlining” features, it’s better to keep them disabled.
+Even though it’s tempting to use “combining and inlining” features, it’s safer to keep them disabled.